Shanxi: Demographics

 In 2004, the birth rate was 12.36 births/1,000 population, while the death rate was 6.11 deaths/1,000 population.
 The sex ratio was 105.5 males/100 females.

+Language

+The language, Jin Chinese, spoken in Shanxi had traditionally been included in the Northern or Mandarin group.
+Since 1985, some linguists have argued that the dialects spoken in most of the province should be treated as a top-level division called Jin, based on its preservation of the medieval Chinese entering tone (stop-final) category and a large number of medieval Chinese vocabulary, unlike other dialects in northern China.
+These dialects are also noted for extremely complex tone sandhi systems.
+The dialects spoken in some areas in southwestern Shanxi near the borders with Henan and Shaanxi are classified in the Zhongyuan Mandarin subdivision of the Mandarin group.

 Religion

 The predominant religions in Shanxi are Chinese folk religions, Taoist traditions and Chinese Buddhism.
 According to surveys conducted in 2007 and 2009, 15.61% of the population believes and is involved in cults of ancestors, while 2.17% of the population identifies as Christian.
 The reports do not give figures for other religious groups: 82.22% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, folk religious sects, and small minorities of Muslims.

 Military police demolished a large Christian church known as Jindengtai ("Golden Lampstand") in Linfen, Shanxi, in early January 2018.

 As of 2010, there were 59,709 Muslims in Shanxi.